Finally, a car worthy of the DS badge?

 Yet another SUV.
 Without even looking at the car, you’d probably assume there’s a 2.0-litre diesel engine, it’s probably only front-wheel drive thereby excluding proper off-road use, and that there’ll be a comfortable ride that’s probably not quite as good as an old-fashioned estate car might provide.

 Truth be told, you’d actually be right, but there’s more to it than that.
-DS, a luxury spin-off from Citroen.
+DS, a luxury spin-off from Citroen, is keen to impress.
 Yes, the cars used to wear Citroen badges, but now DS is a brand in its own right, with its own showrooms and its own premium ambitions.
-Yes, there’s more money to be made in luxury motoring, but there’s a belief behind the move that makes itself felt in the 7 Crossback.
+Cynically, I’d say there’s more money to be made in luxury motoring, obviously, but there’s a belief behind this move that makes itself felt in the 7 Crossback.

 Step up to the car and it’s not quite as big as you imagine, but the front end is magnificent.
 It exudes quality and panache, almost bringing Paris alive on the streets of Cambridge.
 Move further back and the DS 7 fades away to be somewhat more anonymous, but it’s far from ugly.
 Some wonderful 3D detailing in the lights at the rear stand out, while you could make something of a show with the front LED lights – they spin and twist at startup, creating a light show that hammers home the message that this really is a premium car.